hanaheshamm/Breast-Cancer-Prediction/README.md

 ## Usage
 1. **Accessing the Notebook:**
-   - Click on the provided link to open the notebook in Google Colab.
+   - Click on the provided link to open the notebook in Google Colab: [Breast Cancer Prediction Notebook](https://colab.research.google.com/drive/1mEpYbF2nMAOe19Mugwdgb4KMmbe2WPpE#scrollTo=8SAXd7s6og3g) to open the notebook in Google Colab.

 2. **Running the Notebook:**
    - Execute each cell sequentially by clicking on the play button or pressing Shift + Enter.